StephenOTT/GitHub-Analytics/README.md

 GitHub-Analytics
 ================

+**I welcome any and all feedback!!!
+Please post a issue, question or pull request!!**

 Downloads issues their comments from GitHub repositories into a mongodb database.

 Analytics are then run on the issues and comments in the mongodb database.